itsmesonia/bookdoctor/README.md

 | email      | doctor1@gmail.com         |
 | password      | doctor1         |

-You can also register your own account(with real email).
+You can also register your own account(with a real email).
 Please note that once registered, you're agree to us using and processing your data as your username will display in the doctors' patient list, you will also recive an email sent from us if you book an appointment.
 But you will be able to delete your account as well ;)